omar0930/To-Do-List-Web-App/README.md

 ## Installation

-1. Clone this repository to your local machine using:
+1. Clone this repository to your local machine using:-
    ```bash
    git clone https://github.com/omar0930/todo-list.git
 ## Technologies Used